betterscientificsoftware/bssw.io/Articles/Blog/Fellows2018Contributions.md

 <img src='https://github.com/betterscientificsoftware/images/raw/master/Fell_lumsdaine.jpg' class='logo' />
 Andrew is a Fellow at Pacific Northwest National Laboratory, Affiliate Professor of Computer Science at the University of Washington, and Chief Scientist at Northwest Institute for Advanced Computing.

+### Learn more about the BSSw Fellowship program

+BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
+See more about the [BSSw Fellowship Program](https://bssw.io/fellowship) and work underway by the [2019 BSSw Fellows](https://bssw.io/blog_posts/introducing-the-2019-bssw-fellows).
+We will begin accepting applications for 2020 BSSw Fellowships during September 2019.
+Register for the [BSSw Digest](https://bssw.io/pages/receive-our-email-digest) to receive information.

 ### Author bio

+Ha Ah Nam is Coordinator of the BSSw Fellowship Program.
+She ....
 - Guidance for author bio:
 - Length: 50-100 words (paragraph form), can include hyperlinks.
 - Mention your current position, employer, a bit about your background.